Carinalin/PracticumProject/README.md

-# AnomalyGPT_On_The_GoodsAD_Dataset
+# Practicum_Project_On_The_GoodsAD_Dataset
 This project deeply explored [AnomalyGPT](https://github.com/CASIA-IVA-Lab/AnomalyGPT), a novel anomaly detection model, on the [GoodsAD](https://github.com/jianzhang96/GoodsAD) dataset.
+Besides, another four wonderful models were also explored.
 The `Experiment_Results` directory records the results on each model.
 The code for each model was modified from the below repositories.
 Many thanks for these great works.

 | Model       | Github Code Source       | Implementaion Type |
 | ----------- | ------------------------ | ------------------ |